lambdahuang/FlashRoute/README.md

 ## Flags

 `--split_ttl` Specify initial TTL to start Scan.
-By default, 16
+By default, 16.

+`--granularity` Specify the granularity of the scan.
+For example, if this value is set to 24, FlashRoute will scan one address per /24 prefix.
+The range of this value is [1, 32].
+By default, 24.
+Caveat: this value will affect the memory footprint and the network probes and time usage of a scan.

 `--preprobing` Enable optimization to use preprobing measure hop distance first.
 By default, enabled.